alvaroseparovich/cloudfront-ab-testing/README.md

 You are testing between two (or more) different, **complete** versions of the entire content (not a single element, e.g. the image of the logo).
 Let's call them *main* and *experiment*.
 There might be multiple experiments as an extention.

 Each version of the website is served by a separate URL (e.g. a separate S3 Bucket).
-They are configured as different *Origins* in the CloudFormation Distribution.
+They are configured as different *Origins* in the CloudFront Distribution.

 You want to have a user sticking on the same version of content for the duration of her/his "browser" session(remember there is no login.
 You do not want to have content randomly served from diferent versions at each request.